lpaulger/lpaulger.github.io/_posts/2013-09-25-Mobile-apps-Phonegap-Yeoman.md

     grunt server

-with your favorite browser (mine is chrome!)
+with your favorite browser (mine is chrome)

 **For ios**
 build the phonegap application, and run

     cordova run ios

-once the simulator is up and running, open up safari and go to Develop -> iPhone Simulator -> index.html
+once the simulator is up and running, open up **Safari** and go to Develop -> iPhone Simulator -> index.html

-### Use the device!
+### Use the device

-Now for the most useful and important part of using phonegap - use the device features!
-[Here](http://docs.phonegap.com/en/3.0.0/index.html) is the phonegap list of features.
+Now for the most useful and important part of using phonegap - use the device features  [Here](http://docs.phonegap.com/en/3.0.0/index.html) is the phonegap list of features.
 In timer app, I will be making use of the vibration features.

 When the mobile app is built, a cordova.js file is injected into the root directory.
 For simplicity, we will just include the reference in our index.html file.
 This will need to go within the head section of the index.html file.